timothypratley/pairwell/README.md

 # pairwell

-A Clojure library designed to ... well, that part is up to you.
+Matches people for pair programming.

 ## Usage

-FIXME
+lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Timothy Pratley

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.